 What is the Daily Work of a Telemetry Nurse?

-A telemetry nurse is a registered nurse who provides care to patients in a hospital or skilled nursing facility.
-Telemetry nurses work in a specialized hospital unit equipped with electronic monitoring systems that can monitor vital signs like blood pressure, heart rate, respiratory rate, temperature, and more.
+A cardiac telemetry nurse is a registered nurse who provides care to patients in a hospital or skilled nursing facility.
+Cardiac telemetry nurses work in a specialized hospital unit equipped with electronic monitoring systems that can monitor vital signs like blood pressure, heart rate, respiratory rate, temperature, and more.

 Telemetry nurses manage the equipment and interpret data from it to determine any patient condition problems.
 They also administer medications as prescribed by physicians or when an emergency physician orders.
 They document their interactions and treatments and maintain updated patient charts and medical records using digital systems.